pyranha-labs/ezfs/README.md

 EZFS is not currently accepting new features.
 Minor features may be added to improve the native use cases, but outside minor changes it will only receive bug fixes and dependency updates.
-This decision is to ensure EZFS will stay focused on its primary goal: stay simple and efficient, by focusing on simple use cases.
+This decision is to ensure EZFS remains focused on its primary goal: stay simple and efficient, by focusing on simple use cases.
 Feel free to import, fork, copy, etc., to other projects to expand the scope of its ecosystem.
-Refer to the [Contributing Guide](CONTRIBUTING.md) for information on how to contribute to this project.
+Refer to the [Contributing Guide](CONTRIBUTING.md) for information on how to contribute fixes to this project.